 Supporting those in poverty

 Raising awareness of their needs and experiences among the wider community

 Borderlands is a Christian charity that works with people regardless of race, disability, sex, age, religious belief or sexual orientation.
-We are committed to supporting refugees, asylum seekers and those with insecure immigration status in a manner that is strictly non-proselytising.

 We are an accredited Living Wage employer and are part of the Climate Coalition.